jrhuerga/wecodefest-graphql/README.md

 ## Populate data

-Use the Postman collections to interact with the APIs and create an initial dataset.
+Use [this Postman collection](postman) to interact with the APIs and create an initial dataset.
 You will need to create a new Postman environment with these variables:

 * movies
 * reviews